pellcorp/creality-wiki/docs/beacon.md

 !!! warn

-    This does not apply to Simple AF for RPi, See [Simple AF for RPi](rpi.md#installation)
+     The installation section does not apply to Simple AF for RPi, See [Simple AF for RPi](rpi.md#installation)

 The installation can only be performed on a printer which has been rooted and ssh granted